10 Best French Translation Apps (Free & Paid Options)

 - Minor delay possible in sessions

 Google Translate remains the most accessible translation tool.
-It supports over 100 languages, including French, with live conversation mode, camera translation for menus and signs, and offline packs for travelers.
+It supports over 130 languages, including French, with live conversation mode, camera translation for menus and signs, and offline packs for travelers.
+In my testing across several European cities, it consistently bridged the gap during quick interactions with locals who don't speak English.

 Pros